Vinyl Record Speeds

 Over the past decade, there has been a resurgence of interest in a music format that was once thought to be finished.
-The vinyl record has made a comeback, and a whole new generation of music lovers are in the process of discovering the joys of listening to music in the way our parents and grandparents used to hear it–this is, aside from a stereo and CD player.
+The vinyl record has made a comeback, and a whole new generation of music lovers are in the process of discovering the joys of listening to music in the way our parents and grandparents used to hear it–this is, aside from a stereo system and CD player.
 Indeed, the vinyl industry has continued to boom in both the United States and internationally, and it looks to be showing no signs of slowing down.

 In spite of, or perhaps because of, the proliferation of streaming technologies and other digital music platforms via a mobile device, more and more people are finding themselves attracted to vinyl.
 Audiophiles appreciate the increased sound fidelity and rich tones, while others value the nostalgia and collectability that comes with owning the music you love.
 Nothing in the digital market compares to the feeling of pulling your new record out of its sleeve and playing it for the very first time.